 the name of a kiosk file to open.
 You can, however, run it from a

-console if you are so inclined, insofar you pass the name of a kiosk
+console if you are so inclined, insofar as you pass the name of a kiosk

 .kiosk file to use.